noahpy/qute-session-scripts/README.md

 ## Usage
 Execute the scripts in your shell or integrate them into key bindings of your windows manager.

+You can restore / delete sessions even if there are no qutebrowser instances running.
+When updating an already saved session, I recommend using :w

 Here is my example for i3 / sway:
 ```
 # qutebrowser session commands